Range Map

 Overview

-The Daher TBM 980 is the current flagship of the TBM single-engine turboprop family, unveiled in January 2026 as the sixth model in the TBM 900 series and the successor to the 960.
+The Daher TBM 980 is the current flagship of the TBM single-engine turboprop family, unveiled in January 2026 as the sixth model in the TBM 900 series.
 It carries over the proven aerodynamic airframe and the Pratt & Whitney Canada PT6E-66XT engine with single-lever EPECS digital control, so its performance is unchanged from the 960: 330 KTAS at FL280, 1,730 nm of range, and a 31,000 ft ceiling.
 What sets the 980 apart sits in the cockpit and cabin.
 It is the first production TBM to fly behind the Garmin G3000 Prime integrated flight deck, a third-generation system built around three 14-inch edge-to-edge multi-touch displays with substantially more processing headroom and an app-style interface that shortcuts the most-used functions.

 Beyond avionics, the 980 adds a Starlink Mini terminal for satellite cabin connectivity, 100-watt USB-C charging at each seat, and an upgraded passenger display, alongside the e-copilot safety suite with emergency descent mode and HomeSafe emergency autoland.
-It received EASA certification with FAA validation in January 2026 at a list price of $5.82 million, positioned just above the still-offered 960.
-For a buyer, the 980 is the choice when the latest flight deck and cabin technology matter; the 960 and used 900-series airframes deliver nearly identical speed and range on earlier avionics for less money.
+It earned EASA type certification in December 2025, with FAA validation and first deliveries following in January 2026, at a $5.82 million list price, positioned just above the still-current 960.
+Choose the TBM 980 when the latest flight deck and connected cabin matter most; the 960 and used 900-series airframes deliver nearly identical speed and range on earlier avionics for less.

 Key Features for GA Buyers